Roman expansion in Italy: From Philippi (42 BC) to the Augustan reorganization (7 AD)

 Statue of Augustus, known as "Augustus of Prima Porta" or "Augustus loricato", kept in the Vatican Museums.
 He reorganized Italy for the first time into 11 regiones.

 After the victory of Octavian and Antony in the battle of Philippi (42 BC), new contrasts arose between the two.
 Lucius Antonius, brother of Antony, in 41 BC rebelled against Octavian because he demanded that even his brother's veterans were distributed lands in Italy (in addition to Octavian's 170,000 veterans), but he was defeated in Perugia in 40 BC.
 Suetonius recounts that during the siege of Perugia, while he was making a sacrifice not far from the city walls, Octavian was nearly killed by a group of gladiators who had made a sortie from the city.
 After Lucius Antonius' defeat, both Antonius and Octavian decided not to give too much weight to the incident.
 Eventually even the soldiers of both sides refused to fight and the triumvirs put their strife aside.
 With the treaty of Brindisi (September 40 BC) there was a new division of the provinces as Antony was left with the Roman East from Scutari, including Macedonia and Achaia; to Octavian the West including Illyricum; to Lepidus, now out of the power games, Africa and Numidia; Sicilia was confirmed to Sextus Pompey to silence him, so that he would not cause problems in the West.
-The pact was sanctioned with the marriage between Antony, whose wife Fulva had recently died, and Octavian's sister, Octavia the Younger.
+The pact was sanctioned with the marriage between Antony, whose wife Fulvia had recently died, and Octavian's sister, Octavia the Younger.

 In 38 BC, Octavian resolved to meet in Brindisi with Antony and Lepidus to renew the alliance pact for another five years.
 In 36 BC, however, due to his friend and general Marcus Vipsanius Agrippa, Octavian managed to put an end to the war with Sextus Pompey.
 The latter, due also to some reinforcements sent by Antonio, was in fact definitively defeated in the battle of Naulochus.
 Sicily fell and Sextus Pompey fled to the East, where he was shortly afterwards assassinated by Antonius' assassins.
 At that point, however, Octavian had to face the ambitions of Lepidus, who believed that Sicily should be his turn and, breaking the alliance pact, moved to take possession of it with 20 legions.
 However, quickly defeated, after his soldiers abandoned him by going over to Octavian's side, Lepidus was finally confined to the Circeo, while retaining the public office of pontifex maximus.